rogerluan/arkana/README.md

     -e /path/to/your/.env,                Path to your dotenv file.
 Defaults to '.env' if one exists.
         --dotenv-filepath
     -f, --flavor FrostedFlakes       Flavors are useful, for instance, when generating secrets for white-label projects.
 See the README for more information
+    -l, --lang kotlin Language to produce keys for, e.g. kotlin, swift.
+Defaults to swift.
 ```

 Note that you have to prepend `bundle exec` before `arkana` if you manage your dependencies via bundler, as recommended.

 Arkana only has one command, which parses your config file and env vars, generating all the code needed.
 Arkana should always be run before attempting to build your project, to make sure the files exist _and_ are up-to-date (according to the current config file).
 This means you might need to add the Arkana run command in your CI/CD scripts, _fastlane_, Xcode Build Phases, or something similar.

-## Importing Arkana into your project
+## Importing Arkana into your iOS project

 Once the Arkana has been run, its files will be created according to the `package_manager` setting defined in your config file, so update that setting according to your project needs.